How to Make LMs Strong Node Classifiers?: Method

 \section{Method}

-We explore the application of LMs to node classification, leveraging the instruction tuning to reformulate node classification as a text-to-text task~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20}.
-Our method employs carefully designed prompt templates and augmentation techniques to transform graph data and ground truth labels into text pairs, enabling LMs to process and be fine-tuned without modifying their underlying architecture.
+We explore the application of LMs to node classification by reformulating it as a text-to-text task~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20}.
+Our method employs carefully designed prompt templates and augmentation techniques to transform graph and ground truth labels into text pairs, enabling LMs to process and be fine-tuned {\em without} modifying their underlying architecture.

 As shown in Figure~\ref{fig: comparison between SOTA and ours}, \model fundamentally differs from InstructGLM~\citep{DBLP:journals/corr/abs-2308-07134} and LLaGA~\cite{DBLP:conf/icml/Chen0JSW24}, the current SOTA LM node classifiers.
 While all three methods utilize prompt templates to transform input graphs into text, InstructGLM and LLaGA explicitly \textbf{encode node features into the LM's token embeddings} which can be categorized as \textbf{soft prompting}~\citep{DBLP:conf/emnlp/LesterAC21}.
 In contrast, our approach provides a \textbf{data augmentation}-based framework without modifying LM's text-to-text architecture, enabling our model to retain the versatility of the original LM.
 The following section first details the augmentation techniques developed by this paper and then introduces the templates to incorporate all the augmented textual features.
+Figure~\ref{fig: detailed pipeline} provides an overview of all modules developed in this paper.